 Broadcom this week also added support for Intel’s Gaudi 2 AI Accelerators to further expand silicon options.

-Those VCF platform updates are also providing a broader support base for VMware’s cloud-native Tanzu platform that itself gained new features for its “10” iteration.
+Those VCF platform updates are also providing a broader support base for VMware’s cloud-native Tanzu platform, which itself gained new features for its “10” iteration.
 Those Tanzu enhancements include support for VMware’s various AI products; an application-centric layer to make it easier to manage deployments; and greater support for air-gapped, off-network private cloud environments.